You are here

 - self-inflating bag with reservoir (child)

-- Oxygen cylinders should be easily portable but also allow adequate flow rates, for example 15 litres per minute, until an ambulance arrives or the patient fully recovers.
+- Oxygen cylinders should be easily portable but also allow adequate flow rates, for example 15 litres per minute for up to 30 minutes or until an ambulance arrives, or the patient fully recovers.
 Consider what size of cylinder to use and whether you need a second one in case the first is at risk of running out.

 - Last updated: